 VACATING THE PREMISES

-Upon vacating the premises the lessee shall return the lease object in a tidy and clean condition and in such condition as required by the work programme, if any, and by prior approval under point 15, and otherwise devoid of wear and tear due to non-fulfilment of the maintenance obligation or the work programme.
+Upon vacating the premises, the lessee shall return the lease object in a tidy and clean condition and in such condition as required by the work programme, if any, and by prior approval under point 15, and otherwise devoid of wear and tear due to non-fulfilment of the maintenance obligation or the work programme.

 If the property is to be sold or leased to others, the lessee undertakes, after prior notice, to give interested parties access to the premises as and when required.
 Upon vacation the lessor shall be given immediate access to the premises.